Gas boiler emergency installation & how to get a quick replacement

 Get an online fixed price in 20 seconds:

-What is an emergency boiler installation?
+What is a boiler emergency?

 An emergency boiler installation is one that’s performed as quickly as possible, to make your home safe and inhabitable again.
-You’ll need an emergency boiler repair or new boiler replacement if one or more of the following is happening:
+You’ll need an emergency boiler repair or boiler replacement if one or more of the following is happening:

-- You have a water leak
+- You have water leaking from your boiler

 - You smell gas or suspect there’s a gas leak, either carbon monoxide or natural gas.